Pit BBQ

 A custom stainless steel tray with a three-

-inch lip is placed over the pit and filled
+over the pit and filled with sand to

-with sand to insulate the top.
-The meat is
+insulate the top.
+The meat is left to slow-

 After seventeen hours or so, the pit is